The Way Forward for Legacy Auto Manufacturers

-There is definitely customer loyalty to distinct brands and without a doubt this isn’t saying people don’t love their vehicles – it’s that the companies that make their vehicles lack heart.
+There is definitely customer loyalty to distinct brands.
+Without a doubt this isn’t saying people don’t love their vehicles.
+It’s that the companies that make their vehicles lack heart.
 They can be better… much, much better.

 There is a reason why Tesla is one of the most beloved and successful car brands on the market today.
-From the ground up they have treated their products more like an updatable computer on wheels rather than a stagnant piece of machinery that serves a driving function and stumbling to add sub-par features on top of an old platform.
+From the ground up they have treated their products more like an updatable computer on wheels.
+Rather than a stagnant piece of machinery that serves a driving function.
 It is similar to how pivotal the Apple iPhone was to dramatically push the mobile industry forward in 2007.
-Instead of creating a phone that tried to do smart things on top of inefficient and closed software, they started from a blank slate and designed scaled down computer hardware that opened up more possibilities for how software could be created and used on a mobile device.
+Instead of creating a phone that tried to do smart things on top of inefficient and closed software.
+They designed compact computer hardware that expanded mobile software possibilities from scratch.

 Tesla has been the single most important factor in propelling the electric car industry forward.
-Free of the restraints of conventional legacy car manufacturers, Tesla has persevered despite its poor start with the first Roadster, its “production hell” with the Model 3 and throughout the turbulent economy becoming the world’s most shorted company, and practically every other obstacle conceivable.
-The corporation is now more than a decade old and appears to be transitioning towards a more “adult” stage of development.
-With this shift to a larger, more established corporation, it has also proved that an electric vehicle startup can now succeed.
+Despite a difficult start, Tesla persevered and overcame numerous obstacles to become the world’s most shorted company..
+The corporation is now more than a decade old .
+It appears to be transitioning towards a more “adult” stage of development.
+The success of this electric vehicle startup proves that it’s possible to thrive as a larger corporation.
 This has allowed a slew of new companies to emerge, like Rimac, Rivian, and Faraday Future.

 Why is Tesla Winning?